How to get rid of a sinus infection in 24 hours

 Discover more about the recommended daily water intake for adults here.

-If any patient of sinusitis requires any surgery, opd consultation or online consultation in clinic of ENT specialist Doctor Dr Sagar Rajkuwar ,he may contact him at the following address-
+If any patient of sinusitis requires any surgery, opd consultation or online consultation in clinic of ENT specialist Doctor Dr Sagar Rajkuwar ,he may TAKE APPOINTMENT BY CLICKING ON THE LINK GIVEN BELOW-

 Prabha ENT clinic, plot no 345,Saigram colony, opposite Indoline furniture Ambad link road ,Ambad ,1 km from Pathardi phata Nashik ,422010 ,Maharashtra, India-Dr Sagar Rajkuwar (MS-ENT), Cel no- 7387590194 , 9892596635